gcaglio/gCenter/README.md

 Microsoft Hyper-V
   Created gatherer scripts to collect data into the database for:
   - Hyper-V hosts informations
-  - vm
+  - vm basic information and power state

 # Features implemented (what you can do)
 Vmware ESXI
   - login with username and password (note: actually ROLE is not yet implemented - everyone could operate on all resources)
-  - poweron/poweroffi/reboot vms
+  - poweron/poweroff/reboot vms
   - take vm snapshot
   - list esxi information (software, hardware, etc)
   - list vm for each esxi host